+Wood pellets

-Wood pellets Sawdust or wood shavings compressed into uniform diameter pellets to be burned for heat or energy.
+Sawdust or wood shavings compressed into uniform diameter pellets.
+They are often burned for heat or energy, but may also be used for other purposes (such as horse bedding or cat litter).

 Annex: Further information on amendments to trade data